TBeijen/tbnl-hugo/content/post/2017-01-09-moving-from-wordpress-to-hugo.md

 For Caddy a fine[^footnote_caddy] role exists on Ansible Galaxy: [antoiner77.caddy](https://galaxy.ansible.com/antoiner77/caddy/).
 Nevertheless, I copied it to my project and modified some parts:

-* I added an optional ``--email`` switch to the ``ExecStart`` command in the systemd config file ``caddy.service``.
+* I added an optional ``-email`` switch to the ``ExecStart`` command in the systemd config file ``caddy.service``.
 * I set ``ProtectHome`` to ``false`` in ``caddy.service``.
 * I used a template file for ``Caddyfile`` instead of defining it directly in group vars.
 As there's some conditionals in there and length is quite a bit larger than the default example, I find a template to be more readable and easier to maintain (For example: No yaml indenting needed).

 #### Reflecting on the above
-Although present both in cli command and Caddyfile in a [Let's Encrypt in 90 seconds](https://daplie.com/articles/lets-encrypt-in-literally-90-seconds/) tutorial on Daplie.com, based on [the Caddy cli docs](https://caddyserver.com/docs/cli) this doesn't seem neccessary.
-Quoting: *"if not specified for a site in the Caddyfile"*.
+Although present both in cli command and Caddyfile in a [Let's Encrypt in 90 seconds](https://daplie.com/articles/lets-encrypt-in-literally-90-seconds/) tutorial on Daplie.com, based on [the Caddy cli docs](https://caddyserver.com/docs/cli) the ``-email`` switch doesn't seem neccessary.
+Quoting: *"Email address to use ...if not specified for a site in the Caddyfile"*.

 Furthermore, after I started using the Caddy role, there has been an update that includes the [systemd service file in the role](https://github.com/antoiner77/caddy-ansible/blob/master/templates/caddy.service), instead of copying it from the Caddy source files.
 This will make it much easier to make parts of it configurable via group vars.